rapid7/metasploit-framework/documentation/modules/auxiliary/gather/vbulletin_getindexablecontent_sqli.md

 - /ajax/api/content_channel/getIndexableContent
 - /ajax/api/content_attach/getIndexableContent

 Each path listed above reaches the `getIndexableContent` function within the `/core/vb/library/content.php` file.
-The SQL injection attack used utilizes a
-UNION query in order to leak data back in the response `rawtext` field.
+The SQL injection attack used utilizes a UNION query in order to leak data back in the response `rawtext` field.
 The data stored on the file system contains the entire `user` table or a dump of all the vBulletin tables in json format.

-## Vulnerable Application

-  [vBulletin](https://www.vbulletin.com) A popular PHP bulletin board and blog web application.
-  This module has been tested successfully against vBulletin 5.6.1 running on Ubuntu Linux 19.04

-## Options

-**DUMPALL**

-A boolean value used to determine if the module should dump the `user` table (false), or (true) to dump all tables with the vBulletin table prefix.

-**NODE**

-A valid node id value for the vBulletin install.
-When provided, this value is used instead of that acquired by brute-forcing

-**MINNODE**

-A minimum nodeid value to begin with when brute-forcing for a valid node id. **Default: 1**

-**MAXNODE**

-A maximum nodeid value to end with when brute-forcing for a valid node id. **Default: 200**

-**TARGETURI**

-The base URI path of vBulletin. **Default: /**

 ## Verification Steps